TimeTravelPenguin/TASCompAssistant/Save File Structure.md

 - `TaskName` is the name of the current task.
 - `Metadata` contains descriptive guidelines for the task:
     - `TaskDescription` details the task goal, i.e. the outline of that particular task.
+    - `TaskTimingDescription` details the task timing outlining when the task starts and ends.
     - `Rules` is a list of rules that competitors must abide by.
     - `MandatorySaveState` is a Boolean representing whether or not that task provides a compulsory savestate file that competitors must use.
     - `CooperativeTask` is a Boolean representing whether or not competitors may or may not work together.